What Does a Tax Specialist Do? 2026 Career Guide

 You are Currently on slide 1

-Read more: What Is a CPA and How Do I Become One?
+Read more: What Does a CPA Do?
+Tasks, Skills, and How to Become One

 Earning professional credentials and certifications can help you stand out from other tax specialists by giving you extra skills and credibility.
 Plus, having more skills and credibility can improve your workflow and increase your earnings.